kaiewiggins/kaiewiggins.github.io/_posts/2017-11-27-Books-to-check-out-NL2.md

 category: news
 ---

-*This edition of book recommendations first appeared in Newsletter August 2017 edition*
+*This edition of book recommendations first appeared in Newsletter August 2017 edition.*

 **Best of Summer**